Harshal-ML/NB_Classifier/README.md

 # NB_Classifier
-A data-set was obtained from Koogle of a digital marketing company.
+A data-set was obtained from Kaggle of a digital marketing company.
 Age, estimated salary & Purchased fields were available.
 Purchased signifies whether a customer purchased the product or not.
 After data pre-processing.
 Using age annd estimated salary as independent features a naive bayes classifier was trained using sci-kit learn library.